Beramos/OpenFOAMStuff/README.md

 ### auxiliary scripts
 This folders contains various scripts to perform basic post- and preprocessing tasks **Scripts:**
-- expansion_calculator: computes the cell sizes for a given number of cells, the domain length and an expansion ratio
+- *expansion_calculator.py*: computes the cell sizes for a given number of cells, the domain length and an expansion ratio